Schade9/Schade9/README.md

 - 🔭 I’m currently working on improving my frontend skills

-- 👯 I’m looking to collaborate on **software engineering and machine learning projects**
+- 👯 I’m looking to collaborate on **Python and Javascript projects**

 - 📫 How to reach me **s.charlesderrick9@gmail.com**